ajupazhamayil/function_signature_adder/README.md

 **Note: This script will NOT disturb the existing new PHP function signatures in the directory**

-# Requirement
+# Requirements
-The script expects proper `@param` comments for all the variables in the function signature.
+The `python3` script expects proper `@param` comments for all the variables in the function signature.

 eg:
 ```